Keolai/Chrome-MeetBot/README.md

 * Individual time/link reset buttons
 * Current configuration page
 * Page where you can configure multiple days at once with the same data
+* Extension detects whether it has successfully joined the meet or not

 **Potential Changes**
 * Combine reset and save button functionality